truenas/middleware/docs/userguide/freenas_intro.rst

 FreeNAS® supports hot pluggable drives.
 To use this feature, make sure that AHCI is enabled in the BIOS.

-If you need reliable disk alerting and immediate reporting of a failed drive, use a fully manageable hardware RAID controller such as a LSI
-MegaRAID controller or a 3Ware twa-compatible controller.
+If you need reliable disk alerting and immediate reporting of a failed drive, use an HBA such as a LSI MegaRAID controller or a 3Ware twa-compatible controller.
 More information about LSI cards and FreeNAS® can be found in this `forum post <http://forums.freenas.org/showthread.php?11901-Confused-about-that-LSI-card-Join-the-crowd>`__.